ste616/atca-training/tutorials/1_introduction/README.md

 antenna.
 Why?
 It is a known bug, which only seems to occur in the first dcal after the delays have been reset to their defaults (with the "reset delays" correlator command).

+You can see this correspondence between the Y-pol over-correction and the cross-correlation delays in NVIS.
+Give it the commands: `hist 6m10s` and `sca d -0.3 0.3`.
+Then swap between `sel bb` and `sel ab` to see how closely the delay in 33AB matches that for 13BB and 23BB.
+The delays for 34BB, 35BB and 36BB have the same magnitude but opposite sign; why do you think that is?

-Another thing you might notice on this display is the odd look of the 2-6 and 5-6 baseline panels, where there are many vertical white strips of colour.
+Another thing you might notice on the NSPD display is the odd look of the 2-6 and 5-6 baseline panels, where there are many vertical white strips of colour.
 This occurs because of a different type of phase wrapping.
 In this case, the phase of the X-pol signals on these baselines sits very close to -180 degrees.
 The natural bumpiness of this phase signal